jormalaaksonen/sem-cats/README.md

 # sem-cats

-Semantic categories of adpositions in the English and Finnish languages.
+**Semantic categories of prepositions in English and case marking and adpositions in Finnish**

 This repository relates to the book: